stupidcucumber/pet-food-store/README.md

 fastapi dev main.py
 ```

-By default, server will start on http://locahost:80/docs.
+By default, server will start on http://locahost:8000/docs.

+## How to authorize DML for products?

+If you are seller, you will have to prove it!
+Quite simple authorization consists of env variable "SECRET_KEY" which is "password" by default.
+This key must be passed as a header "X-API-Key" to authorize the following endpoints:

+- POST /api/product
+- PUT /api/product/{id}
+- DELETE /api/product/{id}
+- POST /api/product/{id}/sell

+Everything else does not have to be authorized.

 ## TODO
 - ✅ Add logging.
 - ✅ Add Dockerfile & Docker Compose file.
 - ✅ Rewrite docstrings in server API, so it will look more readable in the OpenAPI docs.
-- Add basic authorization for seller.
+- ✅ Add basic authorization for seller.
 - Add ChatGPT to the available recommenders & Implement Chain-of-Responsibility Pattern.